djpardis/djpardis.github.io/_posts/2025-06-20-vibe-coding-data-room-app.markdown

 For a more thorough comparison of tools and features see [Papermark<sup>1</sup>](#ref1) and [FirmRoom<sup>1b</sup>](#ref1b).

 None of these tools fully meet my needs.
-DocSend's tracking features often discourage investor engagement, while its templated approach limits storytelling.
+DocSend's tracking features often [discourage investor engagement](https://bothsidesofthetable.com/i-know-everybody-told-you-to-send-your-fund-raising-decks-as-a-link-d5b4409886af){:target="_blank"}, while its templated approach limits storytelling.
 It's also [not cheap](https://www.docsend.com/pricing/){:target="_blank"} for cost-sensitive early stage startups.
 While a tool like Notion allows for customizations that are consistent with your brand, it doesn't allow for the global control of the look and feel of pages in a project.
 Over time, it's easy to have pages that look very different.
 We're looking for an affordable solution that balances security with brand customization while preserving investor preferences.

 ## The solution